UTSASRG/Scaler/README.md

+We may use wPerf-like method to visualize the synchronization part.

 Open problems:

 - If each thread has one figure, how to summarize these info?
 (Since we often have thousands of threads)
 - How to represent the wait-for relationship.
 So that user can get more details of why the synchronization happens.
+- Whether the graph is so complex that we need to simplify using wPerf.

 ### Predict potential speedup

 Tools like Coz predict potential speedup by slowing down other threads and profiling a second time.
 In Scaler, we may calculate the speedup by trying to shorten each function call time and calculate a theoretical speedup.

-### Use wait-for graph to visualize synchronization

-We may use wPerf-like method to visualize the synchronization part.

-Open problems:

-- Whether the graph is so complex that we need to simplify using wPerf.

 ### Analyze parameters